This post was written in preparation for our May 2016 spring program.

 There’s an undeniable pleasure and pride that comes with reviving classic works written by the masters, but to select a piece of music which has little or no performance history and bring it to life presents a unique opportunity for the musician and the audience.
-Our May 1, 2016, concert entitled New Voices will be a program full of new music — all written within the past 20 years by living composers.
+Our May 2016, concert entitled New Voices is a program full of new music — all written within the past 20 years by living composers.

 Compiling and researching the music for this concert has been a rich and rewarding experience for me and the members of Manitou Winds.
-Since the composers who created the music we’re performing are alive and well, we’re able to correspond with them, learn firsthand about their unique approaches to composition, and ask probing questions about their work.
+Since the composers who created the music are alive and well, we’re able to correspond with them, learn firsthand about their unique approaches to composition, and ask probing questions about their work.
 This more personal connection unlocks a new dimension of the musical experience.

 Although she’s never had a single lesson in composition, Laura has always had a penchant for writing songs.
 Though a horn player through-and-through, her favored composition medium has always been voice and guitar in the singer-songwriter and folk style rather than classical horn.
 When the lyrics won’t come to her, she simply makes the piece instrumental!

 At our summer potluck and mini concert back in 2015, Laura and her guitar regaled us with a solo performance of one of her beautiful songs (with lyrics!) romanticizing our four seasons in Northern Michigan.
 Having outed herself to the entire group as a composer, I hoped it would only be matter of time before she was brave enough to put some of her music on paper and slip it into the hands of her fellow Manitou Winds members!
 To my delight, she presented me with First Flight in January 2016 and gave me a guided tour of the score.